 Serving the Royal Navy 1854-1872, service no 13599, retired at the rank Warrant Officer.
 He married Harriet, from Chatham and they lived in the hospital from 18/05/1890.
 Joshua died on 2/10/1902.
 Harriet lived at the hospital until at least 1904

-It was fantastic to meet some of Sir John's ancestors during one of our open days in 2024.
-Pictured above, is Chairman Steve Small, and ancestors Paula and Madeline.
+It was fantastic to meet some of Sir John's descendants during one of our open days in 2024.
+Pictured above, is Chairman Steve Small, and descendants Paula and Madeline.

 The Navy’s oldest hospital, it was founded in 1594 on the grant of a Royal Charter by Queen Elizabeth I to Sir John Hawkins.
 Sir John had been Controller of the Navy, but he had become concerned about the destitution of many of the veterans who had fought in 1588, against the Spanish Armada.
 Therefore he established a fund “to provide accommodation for the relief of disabled and needy mariners and shipwrights in service of the realm”.